Local Network Access

 5.6.1.
 Applying checks to subresources

-Cached subresources are not currently protected by this specification, even though the HTTP cache remembers the source IP address which could be used in the Local Network Access check algorithm during HTTP-network-or-cache fetch.
+Cached subresources are protected by this specification, as the HTTP cache remembers the source IP address which can be used in the Local Network Access check algorithm during HTTP-network-or-cache fetch.

-At most, a malicious public website might be able to determine whether a user has visited particular local websites in the past.
-This attack on the user’s privacy is no worse than the status quo.
+Without this check, a malicious public website might be able to determine whether a user has visited particular private websites in the past.

-In addition, due to HTTP cache partitioning, a subresource can only be loaded from cache by malicious attackers who manage to replicate the network partition key of the cache entry.
-One way an attacker could achieve this is by manipulating DNS (see also § 5.3 DNS Rebinding) in order to impersonate the top-level site that initially embedded the cached resource.
+Due to HTTP cache partitioning, a subresource can only be loaded from cache by malicious attackers who manage to replicate the network partition key of the cache entry.
+One way an attacker could achieve this is by manipulating DNS (see also § 5.2 DNS rebinding in order to impersonate the top-level site that initially embedded the cached resource.

 The user agent navigates to http://router.example, which is served from 192.168.1.1.
 The website embeds a logo from http://router.example/$BRAND-logo.png, which is cached.